In Absentia: Release and promotion

 The album was released on 24 September 2002 on CD and vinyl formats, the latter containing bonus track "Chloroform" after "The Creator Has a Mastertape."
 A few weeks prior to the album's release, a sampler containing "Blackest Eyes" and shortened versions of "Trains" and "Strip the Soul" was released.
-The opening track, "Blackest Eyes", was picked up for airplay by major rock radio stations, but the song was not officially released as a single, nor did it chart.
+The opening track, "Blackest Eyes", was picked up for airplay by major rock radio stations, and it was released in April 2003 for US, although it didn't chart.
 The band toured in support of the album with the band Yes.
 This is something Wilson would later regret doing, stating that the audiences of the two bands were too different, stating " the problem was that most of the people who came to see Yes had stopped caring about new music many years before and were really there just to hear their favourite Yes oldies."
 The band would later do a second tour in support of the album with Opeth as well.
 During this tour, in July and August 2003, the band released the Futile EP, which included songs recorded during the In Absentia recording sessions.
 In 2017, Kscope purchased the album as well as the follow-up Deadwing and re-mastered both for 2018 release on Kscope Records citing less compression and overall improvement in sound quality.
-On 21 February 2020, Kscope released a 4-disc Deluxe edition of In Absentia.
+On 21 February 2020, Kscope released a four-disc deluxe edition of In Absentia.
 The first disc features Steven Wilson's 2017 mix of the album, the second disc features additional studio recordings omitted from the finished album, the third disc comprises over 70 minutes of demos recorded at Wilson's home studio, and the fourth disc is a Blu-ray that features a 109-minute documentary chronicling the making of the album.
 The entire deluxe edition is housed in a 100-page hardback book filled with exclusive content.